jrgdiaz/apple-ble-spoof-poc/README.md

 * spoof/apple-airpods-spoof.py is the script that performs THE spoof attack itself, handles the Pi's bluetooth interface and sends out spoofed airpods' advertising packets.
 Should be run with sudo.

+* For the demonstration, btconfig.sh & spoof/apple-airpods-spoof.py were placed in a cronjob to run at boot on the RPi with the Bluetooth dongled connected.